-Scales SR. SA.
-OP and HA
+Scales SR, SA, OP and HA

 Performance on this cluster portrays to what extent you make a powerful impression.
 It indicates to what extent you successfully present your general well-being and brand yourself as being composed; it is about your appearance of feeling balanced and secure.
 It sheds light on the positive self-image and uplifting spirits you manage to radiate to the outside world.
 Your competence in displaying a desirable persona may help build a strong organizational climate and culture.
-The individual scale RT may shed further light on the forward thinking component of this cluster.